A flamingo in an Illinois zoo had to be put down after a child threw a rock at it

 According to the University of Michigan, greater flamingos are found in the Middle East in countries like Iran, Turkey and Afghanistan, as well as in areas across west Africa, South America and throughout Europe.
 They’re often hunted across the Middle East and Africa and their eggs are often captured for profit.

-The zoo has both indoor and outdoor exhibits of animals including reindeer, the Sumatran tiger, river otters, red pandas, lemurs, bald eagles, gibbons and red wolves, according to its website.
+The zoo has both indoor and outdoor exhibits of animals, including reindeer, Sumatran tiger, river otters, red pandas, lemurs, bald eagles, gibbons and red wolves, according to its website.